-Community Mental Health & Addictions (Generalist Teams)
+Community Mental Health & Addiction (Generalist Teams)

 Adult Addictions Day Treatment Program (AADTP)

-The Adult Addiction Day Treatment program provides a client centered approach to wellness.
+The Adult Addiction Day Treatment program provides a client centred approach to wellness.
 The program focuses on assisting individuals to achieve greater responsibility for their individual recovery, provides access to resources for on-going support and uses the harm reduction model to promote quality health and well-being.

 Adolescent Psychiatric Assessment Unit (APAU)

 The adolescent psychiatric assessment unit is located in Prince George and is a regional centre for all adolescent psychiatric services.
-The team provides crisis stabilization, comprehensive psychiatric assessment and brief treatment for youth who are experiencing serious psychiatric symptoms such as psychosis, disorder of mood, suicidal behavior or anxiety states.
-Care is provided by a multidisciplinary team, usually comprised of a Psychiatrist, Psychologist, Nurses, Family Liaison, Waitlist Clinician, Recreation Therapist and School Teachers, as well as other disciplines as needed.
+The team provides crisis stabilization, comprehensive psychiatric assessment and brief treatment for youth who are experiencing serious psychiatric symptoms such as psychosis, disorder of mood, suicidal behaviour or anxiety states.
+Care is provided by a multi-disciplinary team, usually comprised of a Psychiatrist, Psychologist, Nurses, Family Liaison, Waitlist Clinician, Recreation Therapist and School Teachers, as well as other disciplines as needed.

-Youth Treatment Center Mental Health and Addictions
+Youth Treatment Centre Mental Health and Addictions

 Adult Psychiatric Inpatient Units

 Adult Psychiatric Inpatient Units are located in Prince George (University Hospital of Northern British Columbia), Dawson Creek (Dawson Creek and District Hospital), and Terrace (Mills Memorial Hospital) and are designated psychiatric facilities which are able to provide care to people certified under the Provincial Mental Health Act.
-The units offer a multidisciplinary approach to care, and liaise with community services to ensure continuity of care when patients are discharge to the community.
+The units offer a multi-disciplinary approach to care, and liaise with community services to ensure continuity of care when patients are discharged to the community.